Baltoli/project-docs/notes/log.md

 * At the moment, a manager runs passes and resets its own `Manifest` (this allows for an 'ownership chain' through the run function).
 Should also maybe clean up the external interface a bit as everything is public at the moment.
+* Next up it looks like some kind of generic way to walk over the *usages* in a manifest and make some kind of decision about them.
+Obviously the protocol buffer format gives us a handy way of describing the manifest as a tree, but what would be the best way to iterate over it?
+* Alternatively, don't do it generically for now.
+The `acq_rel` automaton should be fairly easy to recognise usages for.
+We want roots that:
+  * Are a sequence of events beginning with the assertion site, immediately followed by a subautomaton with name `acq_rel`, followed by a return from some function.
+  * Can recognise things in this format by doing some pretty nasty protobuf code, but it's probably simpler for now to do that than to wrangle up some crazy generic method to do it.
+  * Then once we have a way of recognizing usages of `acq_rel`, the next step is to pick out the bounds of each usage and do the analysis on the IR.